JKTMN/Airshow-Quiz-Game/README.md

 ## Overview

-"Cyber Defense: Protect the Aircraft" is an interactive web-based quiz game created for use at the Bournemouth Air-festival, where players must answer cybersecurity-related questions to protect an aircraft from a cyberattack.
+"Cyber Defense: Protect the Aircraft" is an interactive web-based quiz game created for use at the Bournemouth Air-festival on behalf of the Bournemouth Univsit Computing and Informatics Department, where players must answer cybersecurity-related questions to protect an aircraft from a cyberattack.
 The game challenges the player to correctly answer 10 questions to secure the aircraft while avoiding 5 incorrect answers, which would lead to the plane becoming vulnerable... and exploding.

 The game features a leaderboard that records the fastest players, encouraging speed and accuracy.